 Some foods are better prepared by simmering, such as chili or other kinds of stew.
 If you plan to have this kind of meal, you will want to choose a backpacking stove with excellent simmering capability.
 Some canister stoves can simmer, and there are backpacking stove systems that will include this option.

-If your meal requires that you simmer your food, you will want to make sure that the stove you choose can simmer.
+If your meal requires that you simmer your food, you will want to make sure the stove you choose has the simmering capability.